Person76809/PR-YON/README.md

 </p>

 <p align="center">
-  <a href="https://marketplace.visualstudio.com/items?itemName=Haddle.pyowo">Get PythOwO LangUwUage support for VSCode</a>
+  <a href="https://marketplace.visualstudio.com/items?itemName=Haddle.pyowo">PR-YON is not yet supported on VSCode</a>
 </p>
 <p align="center">
   <a href="https://pypi.org/project/PythOwO/">PythOwO on PyPi</a><br>